-(Mark Ona) uviain OHE
+(Mark One)

-Mark One) X QUARTERLY REPORT PURS SUANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2021 TRANSITION REPORT PURS SUANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For t he transition period fromto Commission file number: 001-37950 GENIUS BRANDS INTERNATIONAL, INC. (Exact name of registrant as specified in its charter Nevada (State or other jurisdiction of incorporation or organization) 20-4118216 (I.R.S.
-Employer Identification No.) (Ad 190 N Canon Dr. Beverly Hills, California dress of principal executive offices 90210 (Zip Code) (310-273-4222 ( (Registrant's telephone number, including area code e) (Former name , former address and former fiscal year, if changed since last report) Securities registered pursu ant to Section 12(b) of the Act: Common St of each class ar value \$0.001 per share Trading Symbol(s) GNUS Name of each exchange on which registered The Nasdaq Capital Market of the Securities Exchange Act of 1934 during the preceding 12 b such filing requirements for the past 90 days.
-Yes \boxtimes No \square d electronically every Interactive Data File requi for such shorter period that the registrant was requi red to be submitted pursuant to Rule 405 of Regulation S-T ired to submit such files).
-Yes \boxtimes No \square ed filer, a smaller reporting company, or an emerging growth emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated file Accelerated filer □ Smaller reporting compounts Emerging growth compounts npany, indicate by check mark if the ded pursuant to Section 13(a) of the nsition period for complying with any new or revised financial ndicate by check m ark wh ether the registrant is a shell compa any (as defined in Rule 12b-2 of the Exchange Act).
-Yes □No ⊠ ares outstanding of each of the isstanding as of August 16, 2021. uer's classes of common stock, as of the latest pra acticable date:300,967,436 shares of common stock, par value
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2021

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number: 001-37950

+GENIUS BRANDS INTERNATIONAL, INC.

+(Exact name of registrant as specified in its charter)

+Nevada

+(State or other jurisdiction of incorporation or organization)

+190 N Canon Dr. Beverly Hills, California

+(Address of principal executive offices)

+20-4118216 (I.R.S.
+Employer Identification No.)

+90210 (Zip Code)

+(Registrant's telephone number, including area code)

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Common Stock, par value \$0.001 per share Trading Symbol(s) GNUS Name of each exchange on which registered The Nasdaq Capital Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box Non-accelerated filer \boxtimes Accelerated filer \Box Smaller reporting company \boxtimes Emerging growth company \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: 300,967,436 shares of common stock, par value \$0.001 per share, were outstanding as of November 12, 2021.